Skip to main content

 });

-// Receive the response from the large model
+// Receive the large model's response

 for await (let str of res.textStream) {